President’s Summer Fellowship

 Read about the 2014 cohort of winning students and their projects.

-For more details of each of the Fellows' summer experiences, read their blog posts on Beyond Reed's blog, Works & Days.
+For more details of each of the 2014 fellows' summer experiences, read their blog posts on Beyond Reed's blog, Works & Days.

 Proposals will be judged by the overall strength of the project (clarity of concept, creativity, quality of design, the synthesis of intellectual pursuit with imagination); the endorsement of cooperating entities to support your learning; and letters of recommendation from faculty and staff.
 Please follow the guidelines carefully.